anduc146khmt/To-Do-App/README.md

 # To-Do App
-This is a To Do App to help you schedule your work on a day.
+A To Do App to help you schedule your work on a day.
 <br/>
 Your data is stored in our backend server calling from https://todify-api.herokuapp.com/tasks/.
 <br/>